-1.1 European Directives and United Kingdom legislation requires the formal assessment of certain plans and programmes that are likely to have significant effects on the environment; this definition includes National Park Management Plans.
-The duty of National Park Authorities to foster the economic and social well-being of National Park communities in pursuit of their purposes, suggests that it is appropriate to consider wider sustainability objectives in an assessment of the National Park Management Plan.
-Guidance on National Park Management Plan preparation published by Natural Resources Wales (NRW) advises that the requirements of SEA and SA can be met in a single appraisal.
-The sustainability of the Pembrokeshire Coast National Park Management Plan has been assessed through a process of Sustainability Appraisal incorporating a Strategic Environmental Assessment.
+- 1.1 The requirements of EU Directive 2001/42/EC (also known as the SEA Directive) have been transposed into Welsh Law through The Environmental Assessment of Plans and Programmes (Wales) Regulations 2004.
+Strategic Environmental Assessment requires the formal assessment of certain plans and programmes that are likely to have significant effects on the environment.
+The Pembrokeshire Coast National Park Management Plan is such a plan and is therefore subject to SEA. - 1.2 The duty of National Park Authorities to foster the economic and social well-being of National Park communities in pursuit of their purposes, suggests that it is appropriate to consider wider sustainability objectives in an assessment of the National Park Management Plan.
+Guidance on National Park Management Plan preparation published by Natural Resources Wales (NRW) advises that the requirements of SEA and SA can be met in a single appraisal. - 1.3 Sustainability Appraisal is a process that is integral to and informs the Plan making process.
+The Sustainability Appraisal of the National Park Management Plan, of which this Scoping Report is a part, incorporates a Strategic Environmental Assessment. - 1.4 Welsh Government defines sustainable development in Wales through the Well-being of Future Generations (Wales) Act 2015 as: "the process of improving the economic, social, environmental and cultural well-being of Wales by taking action, in accordance with the sustainable development principle, aimed at achieving the well-being goals" (a more comprehensive description of the Act and its goals can be found in Section 5).